PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 ![replit ide](/Assets/replit_ide.png)

 IDE stands for Integerated Development Environment.
-It just means we get an editing for editing the code, much like Google Docs, or Microsoft Word.
-To the left we have a file viewer with a simgle file, `hello.py`.
+It just means we get an editing tool for editing the code, much like Google Docs, or Microsoft Word.

+IDE's usually also have a "file viewer", currently there is only a single file called `hello.py`.
 That file is a text file.
-We end the files name as `.py` so that the computer can know that the file has text "code" that is for the programming language called `py`thon.
+We end the files name as `.py` so that the computer can know that the file has text "code" that is for the Python programming language.

-We could figure out the 0s and 1s of getting the computers processor to say "Hello world" on the screen somehow, but, in python we get this functionality for free.
-We can simply type in the following text code.
+In *python* there is some code written for us that automatically figures out the exact 0s and 1s for print words onto the screen.
+We can simply type in the following code.

 ```py
 print("Hello world")